How do you decide what comes next in your life?

 8 | Evaluate your results

 If something falls to the wayside, reconsider.
 Why is it on your list?
 Are you truly motivated to get this done?
-Have you been realistic on how much you can accomplish in a week/month?
+Have you been realistic about how much you can accomplish in a week/month?
 Adjust accordingly.

 Be flexible.
 If your plan is too rigid, it makes it hard to follow.
 Don’t expect perfection the first (or third) time around.
 It’s just a process to help you move in the direction you want to go.